unicode-org/message-format-wg/spec/formatting.md

    argument type `T` and return type `U` for implementations of functions such that `U` can be coerced to `T`.
-   Implementations of a _function_ SHOULD emit an _Invalid Expression_ error for _operands_ whose resolved value or type is not supported.
+   Implementations of a _function_ SHOULD emit a
+   _Bad Operand_ error for _operands_ whose resolved value
+   or type is not supported.

 > [!NOTE]